+In Compliance:

-In Compliance - The semiannual deviation reports and annual certifications were timely submitted in accordance with the terms and conditions cited on the ROP.
+The semiannual deviation reports and annual certifications were timely submitted in accordance with the terms and conditions cited in the ROP.
 For details on deviations (if any), refer to the Full Compliance Evaluation (FCE) summary for the specific postmarked dates when ADQ Detroit Office received the semiannual and annual reports.
 Semiannual and annual compliance certification and deviations reports are kept on file at the District Office.

-• Process/Operational Restrictions & Monitoring/Recordkeeping (Applicable to all storage tanks and the loading rack)
+Process/Operational Restrictions & Monitoring/Recordkeeping (Applicable to all storage tanks and the loading rack)

-Several permit conditions (cited below or in another section of this report) require Buckeye to monitor and maintain records of the maximum true vapor pressure (TVP) of their stored petroleum products at actual storage conditions:
+Several permit conditions (cited below or in another section of this report) require Buckeye to monitor and maintain records of the maximum true vapor pressure (TVP) of their stored petroleum products at actual storage conditions: SC VI.1 and 2 FGFIXEDROOFTANKS, SC V.1 and 2 EUTANK57, SC VI.3 FGGASNSPS, SC VI.1 FGGASTANKS, FGDISTTANKS.

-[SC III.
-1] - This special condition limits the true vapor pressure of the materials stored in all FGDISTTANKS to less than 1.5 psia at the actual storing conditions.
+For FGFIXEDROOFTANKS and FGDISTTANKS, the monitoring and recordkeeping is utilized to demonstrate compliance with SC III.1, which limits the true vapor pressure of the materials stored to less than 1.5 psia at the actual storing conditions.

-For EUTANK57, Buckeye accepted the limitation of storing organic compounds which have vapor pressure not exceeding 0.5 psia to avoid becoming subject to 40 CFR 60, Subpart Kb.
+For EUTANK57, Buckeye accepted the limitation of storing organic compounds which have vapor pressure not exceeding 0.5 psia to avoid becoming subject to 40 CFR 60, Subpart Kb;and the monitoring and recordkeeping is utilized to demonstrate compliance with SC III.
+2.